Primordial black holes and scalar induced gravitational waves from sound speed resonance in non-minimal derivative coupling inflation model: Introduction

-The structure of this paper is as follows: Section~\ref{sec2} introduces the non-minimal derivative coupling inflationary model.
-Section~\ref{sec3} examines the sound speed resonance mechanism and its role in amplifying primordial curvature perturbations.
-Section~\ref{sec4} discusses the formation of PBHs and the generation of SIGWs.
-Finally, the conclusions are presented in Section~\ref{conclusion}.
+The structure of this paper is as follows: Section~\ref{sec2} presents the inflationary model with non-minimal derivative coupling.
+Section~\ref{sec3} investigates sound speed resonance and its role in enhancing curvature perturbations.
+Section~\ref{sec4} examines PBH formation, SIGW generation, and the SGWB from binary PBH mergers.
+Section~\ref{conclusion} concludes the paper.